kevinwlu/dsd/Nexys-4-DDR/Lab-3/README.md

 # Lab 3: Bouncing Ball I

-Program the FPGA to display a "bouncing ball" on a 640 x 480 Video Graphics Array (VGA) monitor.
+* Program the FPGA to display a "bouncing ball" on a 640 x 480 Video Graphics Array (VGA) monitor

 ### 1. Create a new RTL project VGAball in Vivado Quick Start